 Dr. Shushan Karapetian

-Shushan Karapetian leads the Institute’s research and scholarship initiatives, deepening the integration with entities both on and off campus and expanding the scope of academic programming.
-She received a PhD in Near Eastern Languages and Cultures from UCLA in 2014, where she taught Armenian Studies courses for ten years.
+Dr. Karapetian sets the Institute’s vision and leads the research and scholarship initiatives, deepening integration with entities both on and off campus and expanding the scope of academic programming.
+She researches, teaches, and writes about the Armenian experience, particularly focusing on competing ideologies at the intersection of language and the construction of transnational identity.
+Dr. Karapetian received a PhD in Near Eastern Languages and Cultures from UCLA in 2014, where she taught Armenian Studies courses for over ten years.
 Her dissertation, “‘How Do I Teach My Kids My Broken Armenian?’: A Study of Eastern Armenian Heritage Language Speakers in Los Angeles,” received the Society for Armenian Studies Distinguished Dissertation Award in 2015.
 In 2018, she was the recipient of the Russ Campbell Young Scholar Award in recognition of outstanding scholarship in heritage language research.
-She also serves as associate director of the National Heritage Language Resource Center at UCLA.
-Shushan researches, teaches, and writes about the Armenian experience, particularly focusing on competing ideologies at the intersection of language and the construction of transnational identity.
+She is the host of the podcast Language Therapy with Dr. K and the IG/YouTube Word of the Day series.

-Syuzanna Petrosyan manages programs related to the Republic of Armenia and administers the Institute’s communication efforts.
-Her previous work includes Executive Producer at Annenberg Digital News site Neon Tommy, Senior Editor for the Public Diplomacy Magazine, Contributing Editor for the Journal of Public and International Affairs, and Communications Manager at the Foundation for the Preservation of Wildlife in Armenia.
-Syuzanna is co-founder of the Turkey-Armenia branch of the Olive Tree Initiative at University of California, Irvine (UCI), an experiential education program that takes students on trips to conflict regions.
-She has Bachelor’s Degrees in Economics and International Studies from UCI, and a Master’s Degree in Public Diplomacy from USC.
+Syuzanna Petrosyan oversees the Institute’s Armenia-based programs, including the USC Tacori Center in Maiakovski Village and the Understanding Independence Oral History project.
+Her previous work includes Senior Editor for the Public Diplomacy Magazine, Contributing Editor for the Journal of Public and International Affairs, and Communications Manager at the Foundation for the Preservation of Wildlife in Armenia.
+In 2012, Syuzanna co-founded and served as Regional Director of the Turkey-Armenia branch of the Olive Tree Initiative at the University of California, Irvine (UCI), an experiential education program that takes students and faculty on trips to conflict regions.
+She holds an MA in Public Diplomacy from USC and a BA in Economics and International Studies from UCI.
 Syuzanna is a California certified mediator.